amplifying-fsharp/amplifying-fsharp.github.io/src/pages/burn-out.md

 All we offer is a place to talk about your situation with people who have the experience to really understand what you're going through.
 We stand by our word that we will not share anything you tell us with anyone else.

-So if this offer sounds interesting to you, please reach out to us.
-To us as a [group](mailto:amplifyingfsharp@gmail.com), or to one of us individually.
+So if this offer sounds interesting to you, please reach out to us as a [group](mailto:amplifyingfsharp@gmail.com), or to David, Edgar, Florian, Jimmy individually.
-What ever you feel most comfortable with.
+Whatever you feel most comfortable with.